 This site contains no information about the edibility or toxicity of mushrooms.

-Tylopilus felleus, commonly known as the bitter bolete or the bitter tylopilus, is a bolete that has slightly to distinctly pink pores on the underside of the bun-shaped brown cap and a dark net on the thick stem are characteristic of this bolete.
-It is also distinguished by a very bitter taste.
+Tylopilus felleus, commonly known as the bitter bolete or bitter tylopilus, is a type of bolete characterized by slightly to distinctly pink pores on the underside of its bun-shaped brown cap, as well as a dark net on its thick stem.
+It is further distinguished by its intensely bitter taste.
+The mushroom forms mycorrhizal relationships with coniferous trees and can be found growing individually, sparsely, or in groups in coniferous woodland environments.

-Grey-yellow to pale- or walnut-brown, it is slightly downy at first and later becomes smooth with a matte lustre.
-It is initially convex before flattening out with maturity.
-Flesh whitish, with pinkish tinge beneath cap cuticle, unchanging, thick and firm.
-Stem
+colour ranges from grey-yellow to pale or walnut-brown, starting slightly downy and later developing a smooth, matte lustre.
+It begins as convex and flattens with maturity.
+The flesh is whitish with a pinkish tinge beneath the cap cuticle, remaining unchanged; it is thick and firm.
+Pores

 on the www.first-nature.com web site.